hammoudhasan/CLDatasets/README.md

 Contributions are welcome and appreciated!
 If you have any ideas, suggestions, or improvements, please open an issue or submit a pull request.
 Together, let's make continual learning more accessible and exciting for everyone!

+## License

+The datasets utilized in this project, namely ImageNet, CLOC, and CGLM, are subject to their respective original licensing terms.
+These datasets are provided for research purposes only, and you must adhere to the original licensing requirements set forth by their respective owners.

+Modifying, redistributing, or sublicensing any part of the ImageNet, CLOC, or CGLM datasets without explicit permission from the original dataset owners is strictly prohibited.

+Please refer to the individual dataset sources and their respective licenses for more details on the permissions and restrictions associated with each dataset.

 ---

 Let's embark on a continual learning journey!
 If you have any questions or need further assistance, feel free to reach out.
 Happy learning! 🚀✨